-Wildlife Management Area
+Plantation Island Wildlife Management Area

-Plantation Island is approximately 300 acres of Mohawk River floodplain in the Town of German Flats, southeast of the village of Herkimer, in Herkimer County.
-The Mohawk River is the north perimeter of the island, with the NYS Barge Canal defining the south border.
-It is located east of Mohawk, along state Route 5S, in Herkimer County.
+- Location: Located east of Mohawk, along state Route 5S, in Herkimer County.
 Travel 3.75 miles on 5S and take a left turn onto Lock Road.
 Access is across lock gates at end of road.